richreggio/enigma/enigma_reference.md

-Shows the entire message transcoding process for the above message This is a 4 rotor Enigma machine, the 4 numbers represent the current positions of the 4 rotors The example used Rotors VII, VI, V, and Beta with thin Reflector C (order of Rotors/Reflector is Right to Left)
+Shows the entire message transcoding process for the above message This is a 4 rotor Enigma machine, the 4 numbers represent the current positions of the 4 rotors The example used Rotors VII, VI, V, and Beta with thin Reflector C

 0001 F > KGWNT(R)BLQPAHYDVJIFXEZOCSMU CDTK 25 15 16 26